PeterPorskamp/CoFFee/README.md

 % run these commands in Matlab from CoFFee's root folder to add the functions to Matlab's path

-1. Check the contents of the current path:
+1. Check the contents of the current path: path
-'path'

-2. add CoFFee's functions folder and its subfolders to the path: addpath(genpath([cd '\functions\']))
+2.Add CoFFee's functions folder and its subfolders to the path: addpath(genpath([cd '\functions\']))

 3. Check the contents of updated path